 Applicants for the George C. Thornton, III Graduate Scholarships must submit:

-• A self-statement of graduate program research and practice accomplishments, graduate program goals, and career aspirations.
+• A one-page, single-spaced self-statement of their graduate program goals and career aspirations.

-• Letters of support, from graduate faculty, (at least 1 and no more than 3) If multiple, please consolidate into one upload able file.
+• Letters of support, from graduate faculty, (at least 1 and no more than 2).
+The letters should comment on the applicant’s quality of work and fit with the award criteria.
+If multiple, please consolidate into one upload able file.

-• Letters of support, from field supervision, (at least 1 and no more than 3) If multiple, please consolidate into one upload able file.
+• Letters of support, from field supervision, (at least 1 and no more than 2).
+The letters should comment on the applicant’s quality of work and fit with the award criteria.
+If multiple, please consolidate into one upload able file.

 All documentation must be submitted online by the applicant and must be either a Word document or a .pdf file.